markcmurphy/devdocs-portal/Products.md

 ## Product Videos

-Videos hosted on YouTube can be added as a product video.
+Videos hosted on YouTube can be added as product videos.